 Your team members may not be able to control all the stress factors that enter their lives during the holidays.
 That said, they can control their response to them.
 Your employees will suffer if they can’t manage their stress in productive, healthy ways.

 II.
 The damaging effects of stress

 Too much stress is dangerous because of the toll it takes on people.
 It’s exhausting grappling with stress in the heat of the moment, but its cumulative effects can also cause long-range issues with physical and mental health.

 Our immediate reaction to stress is the fight-or-flight response.
 When our brain perceives a threat to safety, the hypothalamus triggers the release of epinephrine hormones from the adrenal glands.
 These hormones elevate the heart rate, pulse rate, and blood pressure.
 Breathing becomes more rapid, and there’s a rush of adrenaline as stored blood sugar and fats hit the bloodstream.
 Once the threat has passed, the hypothalamus, pituitary gland, and adrenal glands (HPA axis) work together to calm the body.

-But what if the stress seems never ending, as it does for many people during this pandemic?
+But what if the stress seems never ending, as it does for many people during these ever-changing times?
 If stress is prolonged or constant, even at low levels, the HPA axis won’t function properly.
 That can cause long-term issues, including anxiety and depression, headaches, heart disease, irregular sleep, weight gain, impaired memory, and digestion problems.

 Stress can also exacerbate mental health conditions, especially around the holidays.
 Data from a National Alliance on Mental Illness survey indicated that 64% of people with a mental illness said the holidays made their condition worse.